conqtc/btpayment/README.md

 }
 ```

-* To use the previous transactions form, use `BTPreviousTransactions` in your template.
+* To use the previous transactions form, use `BTPreviousTransactionsForm` in your template.

 Example:
 ```
 [SamplePaymentManagement.ss]
 <!-- BEGIN MAIN CONTENT -->
-    $BTPreviousTransactions
+    $BTPreviousTransactionsForm
 <!-- END MAIN CONTENT -->
 ```